 A2: Other possible problems might be due to the network cable.
 Try replacing your network cable.
-Test the network interface of the product by connecting a local computer to the unit, utilizing a Ethernet crossover cable.
+Test the network interface of the product by connecting a local computer to the unit, utilizing a standard Crossover Cable.
 If the problem is not solved the Internet Camera might be faulty.